Coders-Time/site-settings/README.md

 By default, this plugin hides all functionality available in the new block editor (“Gutenberg”).

 == Installation ==
 For installation, it is quite easy.
 Anyone can install it from the the plugin repository and afterwards can be found in the install new plugin section.
 Once installed, it will require activation from the admin.
-Later, the plugin form can be found in the settings option as Site-settings.
+Later, the plugin form can be found in the settings option as Site-settings. just to to

+== Usage ==

+to show site Title just paste this code on your place

+`
+	do_action('ss_show','blogname');
+`

+And just replace do_action second parameter with 'site_logo' for Logo (image src),  'blogdescription' for Site Description, 'site_email' for Email, 'site_phone' for Phone number, 'site_address' for Address, 'site_copyright' for Copyright text, 'product_tags' for Tags, 'site_facebook' for Facebook link, 'site_twitter' for Twitter, 'site_instagram' for Instagram and 'site_youtube' for Youtube link.

 == Frequently Asked Questions ==
 When activated this plugin will allow the admin to make changes in the custom fields.